denis-vilyuzhanin/callbackj/README.md

 could receive error if something goes wrong.
 So this givies you following options to invoke ```selectAll``` function.

-* I don't care of result and error.
-I just want to know that it was done.
+* If you don't care of result and error and you just want to know that it was done.

 ```js